pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ## <a id='networking'></a>Step 2: Configure Networking

-Provide connection information for the container networking interface to use with Tanzu Kubernetes Grid Integrated Edition.
-Tanzu Kubernetes Grid Integrated Edition Management Console provides 3 network configuration options for your Tanzu Kubernetes Grid Integrated Edition deployments: Automated NAT deployment, Bring your own topology, and Antrea CNI.
+Provide connection information for the container networking interface to use with {{  vars.product }}. {{  vars.product }} Management Console provides 3 network configuration options for your {{  vars.product }} deployments: Automated NAT deployment, Bring your own topology, and Antrea CNI.

 Each network configuration option has specific prerequisites:

-* **Automated NAT deployment**: Deploy Tanzu Kubernetes Grid Integrated Edition to an existing VMware NSX network that you have not fully set up, that Tanzu Kubernetes Grid Integrated Edition Management Console configures for you.
+* **Automated NAT deployment**: Deploy {{  vars.product }} to an existing VMware NSX network that you have not fully set up, that {{  vars.product }} Management Console configures for you.
 See [Configure an Automated NAT Deployment to VMware NSX](#nsxt-automated-nat) below for instructions.
-* **Bring your own topology**: Deploy Tanzu Kubernetes Grid Integrated Edition to an existing VMware NSX network that you have fully configured yourself.
+* **Bring your own topology**: Deploy {{  vars.product }} to an existing VMware NSX network that you have fully configured yourself.
 See [Configure a Bring Your Own Topology Deployment to VMware NSX](#nsxt-byot) below for instructions.
-* **Antrea**: Deploy Tanzu Kubernetes Grid Integrated Edition with an Antrea network that Tanzu Kubernetes Grid Integrated Edition Management Console provisions for you.
+* **Antrea**: Deploy {{  vars.product }} with an Antrea network that {{  vars.product }} Management Console provisions for you.
 See [Configure an Antrea Network](#antrea) below for instructions.

 ![Select Networking](images/console/select-networking.png)
 [View a larger version of this image.](images/console/select-networking.png)

-<p class="note"><strong>Important</strong>: You cannot change the type of networking after you deploy Tanzu Kubernetes Grid Integrated Edition.</p>
+<p class="note"><strong>Important</strong>: You cannot change the type of networking after you deploy {{  vars.product }}.</p>

 ### <a id='nsxt-automated-nat'></a>Configure an Automated NAT Deployment to VMware NSX

-Provide information about an VMware NSX network that you have not already configured for use with Tanzu Kubernetes Grid Integrated Edition.
-You provide information about your VMware NSX setup, and Tanzu Kubernetes Grid Integrated Edition Management Console creates the necessary objects and configures them for you.
+Provide information about an VMware NSX network that you have not already configured for use with {{  vars.product }}.
+You provide information about your VMware NSX setup, and {{  vars.product }} Management Console creates the necessary objects and configures them for you.
 Make sure that your VMware NSX setup satisfies the [Prerequisites for an Automated NAT Deployment to VMware NSX](console-prereqs-nsxt-automatednat.html) before you begin.

 To provide information about an VMware NSX network: